MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 - `UserID`
 - `UserDisplayName`

-For more information about these variables and how to use them, see [Add user authentication to a Power Virtual Agents bot](advanced-end-user-authentication.md#authentication-variables).
+For more information about these variables and how to use them, see [Add user authentication to a Microsoft Copilot Studio bot](advanced-end-user-authentication.md#authentication-variables).

 `AuthToken` and `IsLoggedIn` variables aren't available with this option.
 If you need an authentication token, use the **Manual** option.